socketry/falcon/readme.md

   - [How It Works](https://socketry.github.io/falcon/guides/how-it-works/index) - This guide gives an overview of how Falcon handles an incoming web request.

+## Releases

+Please see the [project releases](https://socketry.github.io/falcon/releases/index) for all releases.

+### Unreleased

+  - Fix Falcon Supervisor implementation: due to invalid code, it was unable to start.

 ## Contributing

 We welcome contributions to this project.